Every year, a few weeks after the harvest, primeur and new wines make a remarkable entrance on the stalls of our markets, and even in supermarkets.

 Le Beaujolais, precursor of new wine, has taken the lead.
 Today it represents a third of the total production of new wine in France.
 But many appellations have subsequently chosen to develop their own primeur cuvée.
 They always have the characteristic of being particularly fruity.
 For red wines, succumb to Beaujolais of course, but also to Cotes du Languedoc, Tricastin or Lyonnais, or on the Côtes du Rhône, Ventoux or Roussillon.
 For rosé wines, in addition to these appellations, the rosé of Anjou, Cabernet de Saumur or Tavel.
 As for white wines, the Burgundians are very well represented, as are Muscadet and Gaillac.
 As you will have understood, the winegrowers have seized on the consumers' enthusiasm for new wine.
 Many produce their vintages of the year in this way.

 The terms new or early are sometimes used incorrectly.
 In reality, these two terminologies mask little-known peculiarities.
 AOC regulations stipulates that a wine is said to be primeur, if it is bottled before spring.
 It is therefore called new wine if it is bottled before the next harvest.
 Early wines that we taste in autumn are therefore all new wines.
 But the reverse is not necessarily the case.
 For example, Beaujolais Nouveau is indeed a first… but also a new wine!

 A precise timetable

-The legislation around early wines is quite strict.
-Wines benefiting froma protected geographical indication can be enjoyed from the third Thursday of October.
+The legislation around this product is quite strict.
+The wines benefiting froma protected geographical indication can be enjoyed from the third Thursday of October.
 Early wines at controlled designation of origin are available from the third Thursday in November.

 Do not confuse early wines with the sale of early wines